AGKhalil/Cellphone_Robot/README.md

 ### WIFI
 Ensure the ROS host machine, in our case the Rhaspberry PI, and the Android phone are connected to the same WIFI network.

-On the ROS host, copy the device's `wlan0` IP address.
+On the ROS host, copy the Pi's `wlan0` IP address.
 Then in terminal, go to your root directory, open `.bashrc`, and type the following at the bottom of the script.

 ```
 export ROS_IP=DEVICE_IP_ADDRESS